 a.
 Center level branding: Companies need to spread awareness regarding the work that is being done at the center across BUs, its values, and culture.
 This includes media roundtables, hackathons, knowledge sessions like TEDx, start-up and university boot camps, and site visits.

 b.
-Management team branding: This includes positioning the management team as thought leaders by sponsoring conferences, leveraging speaking opportunities and through social media positioning.
-Encouraging the management team to become council members also brings along the necessary opportunity to network and build a personal brand along with that of the company.
-A case in point is PayPal.
-It constantly promotes its management through print and social media.
+Management team branding: This includes positioning the management team as thought leaders by sponsoring conferences, leveraging speaking opportunities, and also through social media positioning.
+Encouraging the management team to become members of technology/leadership communities and councils also brings along the necessary opportunity to network and build a personal brand along with that of the company.
+For e.g., PayPal constantly promotes its management through print and social media.

 d.
-Global stakeholder branding: Timely visits from Global stakeholders help in internal branding, where the employees get a chance to see the bigger picture and the impact that they are making on the global teams.
-Media announcements and Global Stakeholder press conferences further help in the external branding of the company.
+Global stakeholder branding: Timely visits from global stakeholders help in internal branding, where the employees get a chance to see the bigger picture and the impact that they are making on the global teams.
+Media announcements and global stakeholder press conferences/interactions further help in the external branding of the company.

 2. Providing Meaningful Work

 This lever is perhaps the most important one of all.
 To attract the new-age talent and become an employer of choice, Global Centers of Excellence (GCoEs) are transitioning from being cost centers to doing work that adds greater value to the global organization and propels innovation.
 They look at the bigger picture and increasingly focus on adopting innovation and maturity of work as key levers to engage talent.

 GCoEs are also focusing more on product development and are increasingly building deep capabilities by establishing more Centers of Excellence (CoEs).
 Apart from engineering, activities across IT, Sales & Marketing, and HR are being delivered from India-based Global Shared Services Centers.
 All these factors attract young professionals and reinforce the fact that their work is making a difference.